Automatic sound programming: datasets·

 The samples last between 840ms and 900ms, they are mono encoded in 16 bits/22,050Hz.
 We did not normalize the volume, but we did use a limiter to avoid saturation.
 For more information, see the README files in the archives.

 The next step is to vary the melodic patterns.
-Currently, we always play the same note, which greatly simplifies the inference.
+Currently, we always play the same note, which greatly simplifies the problem.
 But what happens when we start playing melodies and chords?
-I suspect that much bigger datasets will be needed to learn robust feature representations.
+I suspect that we will need bigger datasets to learn robust representations.

 Finally, in the long term, we can imagine reversing the process, and infer sounds from the settings in the spirit of Nsynth, or, perhaps, learn to imitate effects as a style transfer task.

 Many thanks to Léo Sellam for the synthesizer, the recording, the advise and the food.
-I also thank Adrien Durand for his insights.
+I also thank Adrien Durand for his insights, Jaan Altosaar and Eugene Wu for their feedback and the WuLab for the support.